 Once you and your team have determined a project is worth pursuing, it’s time to begin planning.
-This is where you set your course and plan your route.
+The planning phase is where you set your course and plan your route.
 It’s here that you really lay out the details of the project.
-If you were an old-timey ship captain, this would be the step where you decide where to sail.
-It’s in this phase that you ask yourself and your team a load of questions.

-This is the phase where employees actually begin to carry out the steps of the project.
+Delegation is where employees actually begin to carry out the steps of the project.
 Once the idea has been approved and plans have been finalized, it’s time for the designated team to get to work!
 In this phase, you introduce the project or initiative to team members and clearly communicate your expectations.

 This stage can often go awry because of poor communication or a lack of planning in the previous step.
 Team members want to do their jobs well, but this requires good leadership and direction.
 Additionally, you want to be sure everyone is on the same page.
 It can mess up the whole project to have various team members understand instructions differently.